smabdullah1/handson-with-gadi/docs/source/outcomes.rst

 =================

 .. note::
     #.
-Understand how tensors work in PyTorch.
+Learn basic Linux commands you need on Gadi.
     #.
-Learn how to load data in PyTorch.
+Learn how to launch a job on Gadi
     #.
-Get acquainted with using the ARE platform on Gadi.
+Learn how to the Australian Research Environment (ARE).

-In this workshop, you will learn the basics of PyTorch, including tensor operations, dynamic computation graphs, and neural network modules.
-This workshop will provide practical experience in building and t raining neural networks using PyTorch.
+This workshop provides an introduction to basic command-line operations and guidelines for working efficiently on Gadi, the high-performance computing (HPC) machine at the National Computational Infrastructure (NCI).